 Holstein Friesian New Zealand is an organisation built around its members of over 800 farmers and breeders who belong to the various Club and Branch divisions within Holstein Friesian New Zealand, throughout the country.

-From these regions, or 'Wards', a Council of 9 members is elected to represent the members at National level.
-The Council sets policies and provides direction for the Association.
-All Council members are dairy farmers and active breeders within the industry.
+From these regions, or 'Wards', a Board of nine members is elected to represent the members at National level.
+The Board sets policies and provides direction for the Association.
+All Board members are dairy farmers and active breeders within the industry.
 General and on-going business of the Association is handled by the General Manager and staff based at the Holstein Friesian New Zealand head office in Hamilton.

 Holstein Friesian New Zealand is a member of the World Holstein Friesian Federation

 Holstein Friesian New Zealand is the trade name of the